paolocosta/xahl-node/README.md

 ---

 ### Feedback
-Please provide feedback on any issues encountered or indeed functionality by utilising the relevant Github issues..
+Please provide feedback on any issues encountered or indeed functionality by utilizing the relevant Github issues..